martinthomson/vrs/draft-thomson-elegy-vrs.md

 ## One-Time Codes {#otp}

-A one-time code provides a facilitator with the ability to generate replacement selections in case of unexpected unavailability of one or more options.
+A one-time code provides a facilitator with the ability to generate substitute selections in case of unexpected unavailability of one or more options.

 The facilitator selects a secret sequence of bytes.
 This could be a string that